 Here’s an open letter to all gamers out there.
 Please stop buying bad games.
 Lay off the one-note joke games and the memes.
-For the good of us all!
+For all our sakes.

 I’m writing to you as a fellow gamer from way back, possibly before a lot of you were even born.
 I sat through 20 minutes of screeching Spectrum loading pages in the 80s.
 I was amazed at the crisp, bright graphics of Sonic the Hedgehog when I first got my MegaDrive (Genesis to you North Americans).
 I giggled like a moron playing 4-player Mario Kart and Bomberman on my SNES.
 My mind was blown with the move to 3D in Mario 64 and gaming remains the main form of media that keeps surprising me.
 Unfortunately, those surprises aren’t always good.

 There’s been a lot of titles released recently that barely qualify as games and I’m really disappointed.
 I’m not talking about games like Gone Home or Dear Esther – those function as the developer intended.
 Although they’re more like interactive stories than games as we previously knew them, they’re not what I’m talking about.

 If you use up your best material in 30 seconds, why are you still talking?

 Things like Airport Simulator and Woodcutter Simulator are a couple of the prime suspects.
 Broken mechanics and no challenge mean that they don’t actually engage the player beyond fighting with the systems just to make them work.
 Goat Simulator used this as a selling point, promoting the bugs as a feature.
 It worked for them, but thankfully they added actual content later and continue to add new stuff to this day.